 Faculty may request a custom-designed gallery lesson facilitated by a museum educator by contacting firstname.lastname@example.org.
 Self-guided groups are also welcome.
 To manage capacity, all visits require a booking.

-Explore our free video-based resources in each of three areas: Thinking Through Art; Artists and Social Justice; and Community and Well-Being.
+Explore our free video-based resources in each of these two areas: Community and Well-Being and Thinking Through Art.
 These digital resources may be used for asynchronous learning, as prompts for classroom conversation, or as visual “warm-ups.”

 Thinking Through Art